verlok/verlok.github.io/_posts/2019-04-11-native-lazy-loading-with-vanilla-lazyload.md

 })
 ```

-The `use_native: true` flag sets up these context behaviors:
+The `use_native: true` flag sets up these contextual behaviors:

 - where native lazy loading is supported, LazyLoad adds the `loading="lazy"` attribute to the images, then just swaps the `data-*` attributes for the proper ones.
 Now the browser will manage the lazy loading itself.
-- where native lazy loading is NOT supported, the lazy loading continues to be managed by Javascript
+- where native lazy loading is NOT supported, the lazy loading continues to be managed by Javascript, leveraging the browser's IntersectionObserver API.

 ## To wrap up